 A. It’s probably a good idea to familiarize yourself with the types of questions on the test you will be taking.
-Practice tests and sample questions are available at www.actstudent.org (ACT) or www.collegeboard.com (SAT).
+All Michigan high school students are required to take the SAT during their junior year in order to receive a Michigan diploma.
 We also offer a Test Preview Seminar that helps students understand the expectations for the test (online registration is available on our website).
 Young students should NOT be coached or tutored on an ongoing basis as preparation for this test.
 The purpose of this process is for students to demonstrate how they think about these mathematical and language arts concepts before they have been taught the content.

 Q. How soon do I get my score?

-A. For the online SAT test, CTD Assessment provides the score as soon as the test is complete.
-It may take a few days to upload the scores to your Toolbox account.
+A. For the SAT, your score should be shown immediately and be in your CTD Toolbox in one-two weeks.
 The Toolbox will also give you recommendations for future coursework as well as access to research and online seminars.

 Q. Will I hear from ATYP after I take the test?

-A. ATYP traditionally sends a follow-up letter to all students who selected ATYP as their school.
+A. ATYP sends a follow-up letter to all students who test and select ATYP as their school (SAT) or enter our code (ACT).
 Students are notified in the spring (by late April or within one month of your test date, whichever is later) whether or not their test scores qualify them for the program.
 If you test by April and have not heard from us by May 1, please contact us at email@example.com or (269) 387-3553 to make sure we have received your scores.
 You may email your scores to us or make a copy and send them in the mail.
 A meeting is held in early May for qualifying students with more detailed information regarding course offerings.

 Q. When and where will the ACT or SAT test be given?

 A. The SAT will be given online monthly from January to April through CTD Assessments.
-The ACT will be given on Saturday, February 19 in-person at WMU through ATYP.
+The ACT will be given in February (unofficial) or April (national) in-person at WMU.

-For students 13 or older, you may take the in-person SAT or ACT in February - April.
-You may test at either Western Michigan University or at any other site that is convenient for you.
+For the national ACT, you may test at either Western Michigan University or at any other site that is convenient for you.
 Available sites will be listed when you register.
 You should be at the test site no later than 7:45 a.m.
-Other testing dates are available but taking the test no later than March works best to qualify for ATYP.
+Other testing dates are available but taking the test no later than April allows for both the smoothest admissions process and ample time for summer homework.
 When you receive your Admission Ticket in the regular mail, be sure to open it immediately to verify the testing location that you have been assigned.
-Students do not always receive their first choice location.
+Students do not always receive their first-choice location.

 Q. What if there is bad weather the morning of the ACT or SAT test?